 If you say that rights come from governments or constitutions, how can they really be rights?
 Isn’t a right something you have regardless of what a government says?
 For example, if same-sex marriage is really a right, then you actually possess that right even if you live under a government that doesn’t recognize same-sex marriage.
 You may not be able to exercise it, but you have it nonetheless.

-Moreover, if there is no overarching moral standard that transcends human governments, then how could we prosecute Nazi soldiers for violating the rights of others?
+Moreover, if there is no overarching moral standard that transcends human governments, then how we could prosecute Nazi soldiers for violating the rights of others?
 The Nazis were just following their government.

 The truth is, rights don’t come from men or governments.
 Instead, “to secure these rights, Governments are instituted among Men,” as our Founders wrote in the Declaration of Independence.
 In fact, that was the entire point of the Declaration — the government of King George was usurping the rights of colonists, so we declared our independence.